xorh02/learnbridge-ai/README.md

 - ✅ **User Experience**: Intuitive 4-layer design for all stakeholders
 - ✅ **Technical Excellence**: Production-ready with security best practices

-### **Demo Story**
-*"Maria, a 7th grader in rural Mexico, struggles with algebra homework.
-She takes a photo of the problem, speaks her question in Spanish, and instantly receives step-by-step help from AI.
-Meanwhile, Carlos, a high school volunteer in the city, sees her progress and offers additional encouragement.
-Maria's parents track her improvement in real-time, while her teacher gains insights into class-wide learning patterns.
-All barriers removed.
-All learners connected."*

 ---
 ## 🚀 Deployment Options

 ### **Development**